 For a child with an IEP requiring 20 or more hours of specialized instruction outside of the general education setting, many DCPS schools offer specialized self-contained programs that will be able to meet the child's IEP goals and provide all needed services and accommodations.
-However, seats in the programs are limited to ensure a low student to teacher ratio so parents are encouraged to discuss the needs of the student as outlined in their IEP at the time of enrollment.
+Where the child requires such a self-contained program, the Division of Specialized Instruction will ensure that the child is offered the opportunity to attend a school with an available self-contained program seat.

-Special Education Questions

-Contact the Division of Specialized Instruction dcps.specialed@k12.dc.gov
+Special Education Questions Contact the Division of Specialized Instruction dcps.specialed@k12.dc.gov